Posts

 Tips for avoiding common pitfalls when creating a work breakdown structure

-By creating a work breakdown structure, project managers can ensure that all work is properly scoped and that deadlines are realistic.
+By making a work breakdown structure, project managers can ensure all work is planned well and deadlines are realistic.
 This can help to avoid cost overruns and prevent project delays and ensure project profitability.
 But it is possible to make mistakes when creating a WBS.

 By avoiding these common pitfalls, you can create a well-designed WBS that will help your project run smoothly.